erdemkarakoylu/bayesan_chl_pub/Readme.md

 Content:

 - `bayes_workflow_modeling.ipynb` — Main notebook implementing Models 1–5 (OCx polynomial baseline, hierarchical linear regression, heteroscedastic extensions).
+- `supplements.pdf` - goes into some details for each of the sections of the Bayesian Workflow.
 ---

 Data used can be found [here](https://doi.org/10.5281/zenodo.16951518).